 © Simon Harris

-Simon Harris has lived in Barcelona since 1988 and is author of the acclaimed Going Native in Catalonia.
-He writes extensively about Catalan culture, history and politics and provides in depth information and help for visitors to Barcelona on Barcelona Travel Guide.
+Simon Harris lived in Barcelona for over 25 years and is the author of the acclaimed Going Native in Catalonia.
+He wrote extensively about Catalan culture, history and politics and provided in depth information and help for visitors to Barcelona.